Going to counselling may feel like a big step, but we’ve made accessing counselling easier.

 When is counselling available?

-- Let us know through chat, email or phone that you need counselling
+- Let us know through the chat, email or phone that you need counselling

 - We will then connect with you with the first available mental health therapist